jfrog/charts/stable/artifactory-jcr/README.md

 JFrog Container Registry is a free Artifactory edition with Docker and Helm repositories support.

-**Heads up: our Helm Chart installer docs are moving to our main documentation site.
+**Heads up: Our Helm Chart docs are moving to our main documentation site.
 For Artifactory installers, see [Installing Artifactory](https://www.jfrog.com/confluence/display/JFROG/Installing+Artifactory).**

 ## Prerequisites Details